amperity/amperity-docs/amperity_datagrid/source/destination_klaviyo.rst

 .. destination-klaviyo-csv-note-start

-   If you don't want to wait to load customer profiles, you may instead use the |ext_klaviyo_sftp_import| process.
+   If you don't want to wait to load customer profiles, you may instead use the `SFTP import tool <https://developers.klaviyo.com/en/docs/use_klaviyos_sftp_import_tool>`__ |ext_link| process.
 This approach is efficient and quick.
 It uses the :doc:`built-in SFTP connector in Amperity <destination_sftp>` and is capable of importing large sets of customer profiles.

    The CSV file that is imported to |destination-name| has specific requirements on formatting and must include one (or more) of the following fields: "Email", "PhoneNumber", and/or "ExternalID".
 When these fields are present in the CSV file they must have those exact names.